Planning for the future is very important, often we all leave things to late. Peace of mind is something that is hard to place a value on.

-Lasting Powers of Attorney Act make it possible to appoint a person of your own choosing to administer your affairs in the event of mental incapacity.
-And remember mental incapacity can affect not only the elderly – premature dementia or an accident can have the same effect.
+Lasting Powers of Attorney make it possible to appoint a person of your own choosing to administer your affairs in the event of mental incapacity.
+Illness/incapacity can affect people of any age and a sudden decline in health is often not anticipated.

 Long Term Care Planning

 It's hard to imagine not being able to live in your own home, and look after yourself.
 Planning at the right time to make sure any care you may need in the future is covered without having to sell your home is important for some people.
 Find out more about the rules about paying for a permanent care home place.

 A Living Will can record your wishes, with respect to certain medical procedures that are/are not to be employed on loss of mental capacity ("advanced directive").
 Alternatively, a Living Will can record your beliefs on such procedures for the family to consider should a difficult decision with regard to your health have to be made ("non-advanced directive").